Drew Afualo

-Drew Tyson Afualo (born September 18, 1995) is an American influencer, podcaster, and author.
-She is known on TikTok for her videos responding to and roasting men with perceived misogynistic and fatphobic viewpoints, often punctuated by her distinctive high-pitched laugh; she had over eight million followers on the platform as of March 2023.
+Drew Tyson Afualo-Tanuvasa (née Afualo; born September 18, 1995) is an American influencer, podcaster, and author.
+She is known on TikTok for her videos responding to and roasting men who hold misogynistic and fatphobic viewpoints; these videos are often punctuated by her distinctive high-pitched laugh.
+She had over eight million TikTok followers as of March 2023.
 Afualo also hosts the podcasts The Comment Section, produced by Brat TV, and Two Idiot Girls with her sister Deison.
 As an influencer, she has provided red carpet coverage for events like the Black Adam premiere and the 95th Academy Awards.

 Early life

 Afualo was born to Tait and Noelle Afualo and raised in Corona, California located in Southern California's Inland Empire area.
 She graduated from Centennial High School in 2012.
 She grew up in a Samoan family, the middle child between an older sister, Deison, and a younger brother, Donovan.
-Her father, Tait, grew up in Samoa and played football professionally, as did her grandfather, uncle, and many other men in her family.
+Her father, Tait, grew up in Samoa and played American football professionally, as did her grandfather, uncle, and many other men in her family.
 She has described her child self as "strong-willed", "bossy", and a "know-it-all", and credits her family and Samoan heritage for instilling her self-confidence, sense of humor, and feminist viewpoint.

 Initially seeking a career in sports journalism as "the next Bob Costas", Afualo attended the University of Hawaiʻi at Mānoa, where she was the sports editor of the student newspaper Ka Leo O Hawaiʻi, worked for the school's athletics department, and appeared regularly at March Madness and Pac-12 Conference sporting events.
 She graduated with a communications degree in sports and journalism.
 Her first job as an undergrad was doing public relations for a construction company.
 At 23, she was hired as a digital media coordinator and content creator for the NFL, something she had seen as a "dream job", but she became disillusioned with the work and was laid off after ten months, shortly before the COVID-19 pandemic.